isaacnmm/pestpolicy-hugo2XX/content/posts/best-primer-for-kitchen-cabinets/index.md

 Formulated as a water-based primer, Rust-Oleum 2004 sticks to multiple surfaces, including tile and metal surfaces, without the requirement of sanding.
 Interestingly you can use this primer on almost all exterior and interior surfaces.
 Its rustproof ability makes it ideal for applying on metal surfaces and exterior surfaces exposed to harsh weather.

-Additionally, it inhibits blistering, peeling off, and well mildew growth making it one of the best primers to own - and hence it's approved for [remodeling your cabinets](https://www.housebeautiful. com/home-remodeling/g3813/kitchen-makeovers/).
-What is so exceptional about this product is that it makes an excellent choice for PH surfaces, including concretes, and works well on glossy surfaces like enameled trim and tiles.
+Additionally, it inhibits blistering, peeling off, and well mildew growth making it one of the best primers to own - and hence it's approved for [remodeling your cabinets](https://www.housebeautiful.com/home-remodeling/g3813/kitchen-makeovers/).What is so exceptional about this product is that it makes an excellent choice for PH surfaces, including concretes, and works well on glossy surfaces like enameled trim and tiles.

 The result is ultimately a surface easy to clean with water and soap.